-The Friends of Waccamaw Library's bi-monthly digital newsletter aims to let you know what's happening on the Waccamaw Neck and Georgetown (farther afield if it's library-related).
+The Friends of Waccamaw Library's digital newsletter (sent on the first and 15th of each month) aims to let you know what's happening on the Waccamaw Neck and Georgetown (farther afield if it's library-related).
 This e-communication supplements the hard copy newsletter mailed quarterly and is sent to all Friends (whose e-dresses we have) and to all who ask to be added to the e-list.

 In addition to the programming developed by the library system and the Friends (in red), we will cover other opportunities for quality experiences, education and entertainment.
 The information is organized by date, so scroll down to the date you are seeking.
 If you are part of a group or organization with news to share, we welcome your announcement.
 Keep it short; just the facts.
 We cannot reproduce an elaborate pdf with graphics and photos.
 The key information needed includes: Title of event, Where held, When (date and time), BRIEF description, Benefit for (if applicable), Cost (if any), Contact (phone and email), Website (for more information).

 To be added to the e-mail list or to submit an announcement, please send your information directly to the e-newsletter editor Linda Ketron at: email@example.com.

 Kids & Families at Waccamaw Library - all programs free.